 How Dynatrace can power your synthetic monitoring

-If you’re thinking about using synthetic monitoring to better understand how your applications are performing, you might be wondering what tools you need to get started.
+If you’re thinking about better understanding how your applications are performing, you might be wondering what synthetic monitoring tools you need to get started.
 You’ll want to pick a solution that simulates business-critical journeys through your most important applications across your mobile and web channels.
 This can give you immediate answers to questions about application availability and the impact it’s having on the user experience.
-Your synthetic monitoring solution should also be able to help you quickly identify the root cause of any application performance issue, so you can resolve it as soon as possible.
+Your synthetic monitoring solution should also be able to help you quickly identify the root cause of any application performance issue so you can resolve it as soon as possible.

-This is key for evaluating whether applications meet your service level agreement (SLA) requirements, and it can determine whether business outcomes have been impacted.
-It can also eliminate troubleshooting through AI-driven automation, as well as rank problems in order of importance to the business, significantly reducing the time required for your IT team to identify and address root causes.
+This is key for evaluating whether applications meet your SLA requirements, and it can determine whether business outcomes have been impacted.
+It can also eliminate troubleshooting through AI-driven automation, as well as rank problems in order of importance to the business — significantly reducing the time required for your IT team to identify and address root causes.

-To catch those longer-term trends, Dynatrace RUM capabilities uniquely capture the full visibility of the customer experience to eliminate user-experience blind spots, and Session replay provides indisputable video evidence of the complete digital experience so everyone can agree where to make improvements.
+To catch those longer-term trends, Dynatrace RUM uniquely captures the full visibility of the customer experience to eliminate user experience blind spots, and Session Replay provides indisputable video evidence of the complete digital experience, so business, development and operations stakeholders can collaborate and agree where to make improvements.

 These advanced digital experience monitoring capabilities help you proactively identify and address application performance issues from anywhere in the world.
 With the right synthetic monitoring solutions in place, your business can go a long way toward ensuring a consistent, satisfying customer experience.

-To learn more about how Dynatrace can push your synthetic monitoring initiative to the next level, schedule a demo or activate your free trial today.
+To learn more about how Dynatrace can push your synthetic monitoring initiative to the next level, check out the on-demand Power Demo, Session Replay & Digital Experience Management.